bxparks/AceSegment/DEVELOPER.md

 Writes the LED segment pattern for a digit to the LED module, using one of the `LedMatrix` classes.
 There are roughly 2 parts to the `ScanningModule` class:

-1) It implements the externally facing `LedDisplay` interface which has methods that allow LED segment patterns for each digit to be written into an internal pattern buffer.
+1) It implements the externally facing `LedModule` interface which has methods that allow LED segment patterns for each digit to be written into an internal pattern buffer.
     * `writePatternAt(digit, pattern, brightness)`